 - Explain the forms and syntax of English.

-- Explore through research the social, political, economic, and human implications of language, its use and interpretations.
+- Explore through research the social, political, economic and human implications of language, and its use and interpretations.